Yan-Oliveira/doc-fao/content/ready2adopt-processes/admin/processes-automation/process-management.rst

 3. Click on the *Import Ready2Adopt process* button.
 4. Deploy all processes.

-During the process import, the system takes care of creating the needed dynamic fields and/or any needed updates to the system configuration.
+During the import process, the system takes care of creating the needed dynamic fields and/or any needed updates to the system configuration.